TENANTS PRIVACY NOTICE

-- If any of your personal information is transferred out with the European Union or the European Economic Area by any of our contractors we will ensure that there are adequate safeguards in place to protect your personal information in accordance with the General Data Protection Regulations and applicable UK Data Protection Legislation.
+- If any of your personal information is transferred out with the European Union or the European Economic Area by any of our contractors, we will ensure that there are adequate safeguards in place to protect your personal information in accordance with the General Data Protection Regulation and applicable UK Data Protection Legislation.

 7. Data Retention

 The personal information that you provide will be retained by us in accordance with applicable laws and our internal Retention Policy.
 We will only hold your personal information on our systems for as long as is necessary and will destroy or de-identify personal information we hold after its retention period.
 You can request a copy of our Retention Policy by contacting us at firstname.lastname@example.org